Melting Point Trends

 Silicon dioxide :

 Strong covalent bonds between silicon atoms throughout the structure.
-Stronger that the ionic bonds and intermolecular forces holding the other structures together.
-The most energy is required to break these bonds.
+A large amount of energy is required to break this bonds.

 Trend: Melting point depends on size of molecules .
 Larger molecules = more electrons = stronger van ders Waals.
 More energy needed to overcome intermolecular forces higher melting points.